nathaneltitane/dextop/README.md

 `container-session -o | -u <username> | -a <application>` to start your session directly or with an application on load.

+To access the desktop environment installed directly under Termux, type `container-session -o`.

+To acess the linux distribution image you've selected, type `container-session -u termux` and then initialize the session with `container-session -o`.

+**The user 'termux' is the default username that is utilized during the automatic container setup.**

+It is used to identify a default user under the Linux-based distribution image you've selected and can be edited.

+Other users can be added using the 'container-user' utility.

 ### The fun begins:

 When logging into the container for the first time, a one-time configuration runs on your first login to set up your keyboard, locales and timezone preferences.